 Tables 6a and 6b summarize the data for all members.
-Table 6c is a history of key statistical information about active members, and Table 13 is a history of statistical information about retirees.
-Table 14 is an age/service distribution of active members and their average pay.
-Table 15 is a reconciliation that tracks changes in the plan population from last year to this year.
+Table 6c is a history of key statistical information about active members, and Table 14 is a history of statistical information about retirees.
+Table 15 is an age/service distribution of active members and their average pay.
+Table 17 is a reconciliation that tracks changes in the plan population from last year to this year.

-The number of active members increased since last year, from 59,495 to 60,358.
+The number of active members decreased since last year, from 60,358 to 60,197.

-Total payroll increased 0.7% since last year.
-For all comparative purposes, payroll is the amount supplied by the ERB staff (i.e., the 2017-2018 member pay).
-However, this figure is increased by one year's expected pay increase to determine the member's rate of pay as of July 1, 2018.
+Total payroll increased 3.8% since last year.
+For all comparative purposes, payroll is the amount supplied by the ERB staff (i.e., the 2018-2019 member pay).
+However, this figure is increased by one year's expected pay increase to determine the member's rate of pay as of July 1, 2019.
 Pay is assumed to change only at the beginning of a school/fiscal year.

-Average pay decreased 0.7% since last year.
-Average pay for members active in both this valuation and the last year's valuation increased 1.2%.
+Average pay increased 4.1% since last year.
+Average pay for members active in both this valuation and the last year's valuation increased 5.5%.
 The difference between these two figures is due to the effect of retirements and terminations, and their replacement by new members who generally earn less.